Cardiff Canton TMD

 In steam days the depot was called Cardiff Canton and its shed code was 86C.
 It was built in 1882 as the main maintenance base for the South Wales Railway and the major Welsh engineering base for the Great Western Railway (GWR).
 After nationalisation in 1948 it was a heavy overhaul base for British Railways.

 After privatisation in the mid-1990s the depot became a joint Arriva Trains Wales and English Welsh & Scottish facility.
 The EWS depot closed as a maintenance centre from 10 December 2005, but EWS' successor DB Cargo UK still uses the depot for long-term storage and occasional stabling.

 History

 Steam

 Cardiff Canton was opened in June 1882 as a six road, 240 ft-long shed, built to replace Long Dyke, 1.5 mi east of Cardiff General station.
-The GWR enlarged the depot in 1897 with a 55 ft-diameter turntable installed in a square locomotive shed with 28 roads radiating of off the turntable.
+The GWR enlarged the depot in 1897 with a 55 ft-diameter turntable installed in a square locomotive shed with 28 roads radiating off the turntable.
 In 1925 the GWR added a locomotive repair and lifting shed and a new coaling stage.
 In 1931 the original 55 ft-turntable was removed and replaced by a larger 65 ft-diameter one at the west end of the yard.
 At this time, around the peak of GWR operation, the depot had allocated 50 main line passenger locomotives, 40 heavy goods/mineral locomotives and 30 smaller local passenger/goods and shunting locomotives.
 Steam traction at the depot ceased on 8 September 1962.